Xin-Dragons/solana-toolkit/README.md

 ```2022-01-19T12:07:01.274Z.json```

-output can be a directory, if a directory is given rather than a full path, the file will be named with a timestamp.
+output can be a directory, if a directory is given rather than a full path, the file will written to the give directory and named with a timestamp as above.

 ## Airdrop